jtracey/coreutils/docs/src/extensions.md

 ## `uptime`

 Similar to the proc-ps implementation and unlike GNU/Coreutils, `uptime` provides `-s`/`--since` to show since when the system is up.

+## `join`

+GNU's `join` allows any single byte or any single printable character as the separator via `-t`.
+We relax these restrictions and simplify non-printable separators via `--@t`, which parses `printf`-style escape sequences, but not %-style arguments.